yuluqinn/CCM-site/README.md

 DS-GA 1016.003 (Data Science)
 PSYCH-GA 3405.004 (Psychology)

-**Contact information and Piazza**:
+**Contact information and EdStem**:
-We use Piazza for questions and class discussion.
-Piazza gets you help efficiently from classmates, the TA, and the instructors.
-Rather than emailing questions to the teaching staff, please post your questions on Piazza.
+We use EdStem for questions and class discussion.
+EdStem gets you help efficiently from classmates, the TA, and the instructors.
+Rather than emailing questions to the teaching staff, please post your questions on EdStem.

-The signup link for our Piazza page is available here ([TBD](TBD)).
+The signup link for our EdStem page is available here ([https://edstem.org/us/join/v3nFw8](https://edstem.org/us/join/v3nFw8)).

-Once signed up, our class Piazza page is available here ([TBD](TBD)).
+Once signed up, our class EdStem page is available here ([https://edstem.org/us/courses/4281/discussion/](https://edstem.org/us/courses/4281/discussion/)).

-If you have a question that isn't suitable for Piazza and there is a need to email the teaching staff directly, please use the following email address: instructors-ccm-spring2021@nyuccl.org
+If you have a question that isn't suitable for EdStem and there is a need to email the teaching staff directly, please use the following email address: instructors-ccm-spring2021@nyuccl.org

 **Office hours (via Zoom.
-Look for links posted on Piazza)**:
+Look for links posted on EdStem)**:
-Todd Gureckis (TBD)
+Todd Gureckis (Tuesday 11-12, Wednesday 4-5, https://nyu.zoom.us/my/todd.gureckis)
 Brenden Lake (TBD)
 Guy Davidson (TBD)
+Aysja Johnson (TBD)

 **Summary**: This course surveys the leading computational frameworks for understanding human intelligence and cognition.
 Both psychologists and data scientists are working with increasingly large quantities of human behavioral data.
 Computational cognitive modeling aims to understand behavioral data and the mind and brain, more generally, by building computational models of the cognitive processes that produce the data.
 This course introduces the goals, philosophy, and technical concepts behind computational cognitive modeling.